MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-template.md

 author: ptyx507x

 ms.topic: overview
-ms.date: 6/4/2023
+ms.date: 6/19/2023
 ms.author: miescobar
 ---

 # Power Query template (preview)

-A Power Query template is a file that encompasses the mashup document and its associated metadata for a single Power Query project.
+A Power Query template is a file that encompasses the Power Query script and its associated metadata for a single Power Query project.

-It's meant to be used as a simple means to package your entire Power Query project in a single file to be able to share it or import it in other Power Query hosts.
+It's meant to be used as a simple means to package your entire Power Query project in a single file to be able to share it or import it in other Power Query integrations.

 >[!NOTE]
 >A Power Query project can be defined as a single instance of the Power Query editor which could contain any number of parameters, queries and specific settings such as the locale that should be used to interpret data types.